vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 Both arguments, the stylistic and the technical one, seem to point, however, to a living oral tradition from which the puranic genre once emerged, 9 and by

 8 Bonazzoli 1983, 260 f.
-That ‘oral transmission’ does not necessarily imply ‘composition in-performance’ but may rely ‘upon memory rather than improvisation’ is shown by Smith 1977 discussing the Rājasthānī oral epic of Pāb¯ujī Rāt.haur..
+That ‘oral transmission’ does not necessarily imply ‘composition in-performance’ but may rely ‘upon memory rather than improvisation’ is shown by Smith 1977 discussing the Rājasthānī oral epic of Pābūjī Rāt.haur..

 9 Cf. Smith 1977, 151; Smith 1980, 51 f. remarks: